olewsaa/amateur-radio/DMR/README.md

 included in the prerequisites.
 I have made an updated [Makefile](https://github.com/olewsaa/amateur-radio/blob/main/DMR/Makefile.dmrconfig) which contain the needed information to build dmrconfig.
-Very small changes *apt-get install libbsd libbsd-dev* and *-lbsd* in the link library line.
-The function *strnstr* are only found the in the BSD library.
+Very small changes *"apt-get install libbsd libbsd-dev"* and *"-lbsd"* in the link library line.
+The function *strnstr* is only found the in the BSD library.